letapicode/i-ask-therefore-i-create/docs/prompt-ab-testing.md

 6. Visit `/prompt-tests` in the portal to launch tests, add variants and monitor results.
 7. Download CSV results from `/api/experiments/:id/export` for further analysis.
 8. Rename experiments using `PUT /api/experiments/:id/name`.
+9. Duplicate an experiment with `POST /api/experiments/:id/clone` to start fresh tests.